rebeccawilliams/rebeccawilliams.us/_posts/2013-08-17-helloworld.md

 2014-? **[rebeccawilliams.us/blog](http://rebeccawilliams.us/blog)**

-Needless to say, I am glad to have a spot once again.
+I am excited to have one spot to put it all once again.